liferay/liferay-docs/develop/tutorials/articles/115-mobile/02-ios-apps-with-liferay-screens/12-screenlet-model-class.markdown

         }

 3. If your Screenlet uses a delegate, your delegate protocol must account for your model objects.
-Skip this step if you don't have a delegate (although you should have one).
+Skip this step if you don't have a delegate.
 For example, Add Bookmark Screenlet's delegate (`AddBookmarkScreenletDelegate`) must communicate `Bookmark` objects.
 The delegate's first method does this via its second argument:

         @objc public protocol AddBookmarkScreenletDelegate: BaseScreenletDelegate {